Drivers Education

 Mr. Kim Koenig

 Huntley Project High School is pleased to offer Driver's Education throughout the school year and during the summer.
 Although Traffic Education is not a school requirement, it is a Montanan Motor Vehicle Division requirement for students who wish to obtain their driver's license before age 16.
 The HPHS Drivers Education program strives to provide teen drivers with a foundation to instill safety, caution, and a basic understanding of driving laws.
 Like any other learned skill, driving takes hours and hours of practice.
-Driver education provides a base of skills and knowledge students build by practicing with their parents to become proficient drivers.
+Driver education provides a base of skills and knowledge that students build by practicing with their parents to become proficient drivers.
 The HPHS Drivers Education Program consists of at least 60 hours of structured learning experiences.
-At least 6 hours will be behind the wheel and 6 hours will be in-car observation of another driver.
+At least 6 hours will be spent behind the wheel, and 6 hours will be spent in-car observation of another driver.
 The driving hours are outside of class time.

 All dates are subject to change.

-Students must be 14 1/2 years old by September 3, 2024, and currently be in grades 9-12.
+Students must be 14 1/2 years old by June 2, 2025, and currently be in grades 8-12.

-Drivers' Students are allowed up to 3 hours of classroom absences, but those absences must be made up at a time scheduled by the instructor.
+Students are allowed up to 3 hours of classroom absences, but those absences must be made up at a time scheduled by the instructor.
 Students who miss more than 3 hours or fail to attend the make-up class do not pass the entire course.

 Attendance during the first six days of class is mandatory.
-The first day of class is September 3rd at 7:00 am in the high school computer lab.
+The first day of class is June 2nd at 8:00 am in the high school computer lab.
 Students will be dropped if they don't show up on the first and subsequent five days.
 Students must show up for their scheduled driving times.

 The course fee is non-refundable after the first week.